Rewilding Faith: A Walk Between Two Worlds

 So maybe it’s time for more of us to return to the place we were made to occupy, the world we were designed to depend on and rejoin that Conversation.

-Perhaps, if we allow ourselves to tune in again to the sound of the wind and the water, we will hear the still, small voice of our Creator.
+Perhaps, if we allow ourselves to tune in again to the sound of the wind and the water, we will hear our Creator’s still, small voice.

 Maybe, if we spend more time walking the coastlines, hiking the mountains, and swimming the oceans, not just for the sake of pleasure, but for the sake of encounter, with open hearts and attentive minds, we will rediscover our ability to see God afresh.